finnito/nz-covid-19-cases-table-filter/README.md

+> This script is now defunct due to the large changes (improvements) in the website.

 ## What is This?

 Here in New Zealand our Ministry of Health (MoH) compiles a list of cases and some information about them on this page: https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-current-cases.